Thai Turkey Meatballs

 How to Make Thai Turkey Meatballs

-The process is pretty simple and straight-forward, so you won’t need to do much “babysitting”.
+The process is pretty simple and straight-forward, so you won’t have to do much “babysitting”.

 Rows of cooked turkey meatballs placed on parchment paper.